TheKevSter-NL/Proj-tech/README.md

 ```

 ## Build with
-The app is build with de nodejs express Framework and the EJS page generator to generate pages it also works with HTML.
+The app is build with tHE nodejs express Framework and the EJS page generator to generate pages it also works with HTML.

 ## Installation